isurfer21/historical-bitcoin-analyser/docs/api-guide.md

 Probably, after Bullish acquired Coindesk, the Coindesk API documentation is no longer available on their official portal.
 The old API documentation link has been redirected to the homepage, where no API documentation link can be found, forcing me to practically hack their website to locate the most recent version of APIs.

+### Finding the suitable API for historical prices

 The historical closing price can be fetched via 2 APIs of Coindesk although different versions.

 - [api.coindesk.com/v1/bpi/historical/close](https://api.coindesk.com/v1/bpi/historical/close)